Mahathir Mohamad: Post-second term premiership (2020–present)

-Chief Advisor of the interim Government of Bangladesh, Nobel laureate Muhammad Yunus with Mahathir Mohamad in May 2025.
+Chief Adviser of the interim Government of Bangladesh, Nobel laureate Muhammad Yunus with Mahathir Mohamad in May 2025.

-Despite his advanced age and having stepped down as prime minister, Mahathir remains active on the international stage, frequently traveling, delivering speeches, and continuing to voice his views and influence both domestically and globally.
+Despite his advanced age and having stepped down as prime minister, Mahathir remains active on the international stage, frequently travelling, delivering speeches, and continuing to voice his views and influence both domestically and globally.
+Shortly after Malaysia entered its first movement control order in March 2020, Mahathir underwent self-quarantine at home after having close contact with Bandar Kuching MP Kelvin Yii Lee Wuen, who later tested positive for COVID-19.
 He formed the Homeland Fighter's Party (PEJUANG) in August 2020.
 Four other MPs joined the new party, including Mahathir's son Mukhriz.
 The party was registered in July 2021.
 In August 2021, Mahathir and other MPs protested in Merdeka Square, calling for Muhyiddin's resignation over the government's response to the COVID-19 pandemic, after being blocked from entering parliament by police.

 In April 2022, UMNO president Ahmad Zahid Hamidi filed a defamation lawsuit against Mahathir.
 In June 2022, Mahathir made irrendentist comments by stating that Singapore and the Riau Islands of Indonesia was once owned by Johor, and argued the state should claim them as part of Malaysia.

 In September 2022, Mahathir said he was open to becoming the prime minister for a third time if there were no other suitable candidates.
 Having previously said he would not defend his Langkawi parliamentary seat, he announced he would contest the 2022 general election.
 In the election on 19 November, Mahathir lost his seat and election deposit, marking his first defeat in 53 years.
 No candidate from PEJUANG or Gerakan Tanah Air secured a seat.
 He later said that his party's plans "had to be dropped" and he would shift his focus to writing about Malaysian history.